KartikeyKakaria/KartikeyKakaria/README.md

-**KartikeyKakaria** is a 13 year old programmer and he's crazy about space and history.
+**KartikeyKakaria** is a young programmer and he's crazy about space and history.

-- 🔭 I am currently working on a forum-website named qbonanza made in ajax+php(vanilla) [Qbonanza.com](https://github.com/KartikeyKakaria/Qbonanza.com).
-I will be glad to accept any help on the project :)
-- 🌱 I’m currently learning about linux and raspberrypi
+- 🔭 I am currently learning node.js and mongob.
+I will be glad to accept any advice on the same :)- 🌱 I’m currently learning about linux and raspberrypi
-- 👯 I’m looking to collaborate on any project made in js and php(vanilla)
+- 👯 I’m looking to collaborate on any project made in node.js,js, or php(vanilla)
 - 🤔 I’m looking for help with my qbonanza project
 - 💬 Ask me about the project and hosting details.
 - 📫 How to reach me: You can reach me via discord DevKK.php#3261.
 I am available between 6:00p.m. to 8p.m.
 IST (GMT 11:30a.m. to 1:30p.m.)